Ujjwal Chopra

-Ujjawal Chopra is an Indian actor who plays in films and television.
+Ujjawal Chopra is an Indian actor.
+He has done supporting character roles in television serials and films.
 He played the character of Gora Singh in Sanjay Leela Bhansali's Padmaavat, and as Solanki in Special 26.

 Career

-Chopra is an Indian actor who is best known for his appearances in multiple television serials and commercial Hindi movies.
-He is considered as a famous face in television advertising commercials.
-During his initial modelling days, he appeared in a lot of advertisement campaigns for some of the most reputed organisations and brands.
-In 2003, he was seen in the famous movie ‘Waisa Bhi Hota Hai Part 2’ (2003), which was a sequel of the movie of the same name.
-He was seen in different movies playing a wide variety of roles.
-His works are Hijack (2008) Love Khichdi (2009), Bittoo Boss (2012), Maximum (2012) & Special 26 (2013).
+Chopra is seen acting in television commercials.
+During his initial modelling days, he appeared in advertisement campaigns for some of the reputed brands.
+In 2003, he was seen in the movie ‘Waisa Bhi Hota Hai Part 2’ (2003), which was a sequel of the movie of the same name.
+He is seen in different movies playing variety of roles.
+His acting work includes movies Hijack (2008), Love Khichdi (2009), Bittoo Boss (2012), Maximum (2012) & Special 26 (2013).